metaory/github-repo-cards/README.md

 ### Configuration Options

+> [!NOTE]
+> All parameters can be provided as multi-line strings for better readability in your workflow files.

 | Parameter     | Required | Description                                      |
 |---------------|----------|--------------------------------------------------|
 | `repositories`| Yes      | Newline-separated list of repository names       |